 Notes: The eggs I use are about 50 g each without shells.

 Place egg whites in another clean mixing bowl (I usually wipe the bowl and the wire beater with paper towel dampened with vinegar or lemon juice to remove traces of grease).
 With a hand mixer or a stand mixer fitted with the whisk attachment, whip egg whites until foamy.
 Add cream of tartar (to stabilize the meringue) and continue beating until soft peaks form.
 Gradually add sugar in batches and continue beating until glossy and firm peaks form.
 When you lift up the whisk, the peak will hold its shape but the tip will fall back slightly.

-Scoop about one third of the meringue into the yolk batter and mix well to lighten.
-Then scrape this back into the remaining meringue.
-Fold gently and thoroughly (so you don’t deflate the meringue) with a spatula until you see no streaks of white.
+Scoop about one third of the meringue into the yolk batter and fold with a whisk to lighten.
+Then scrape this back into the bowl of meringue.
+Fold gently and thoroughly (so you don’t deflate the meringue) with a spatula until homogeneous.

-Pour batter into the chiffon cake pan.
-Tap pan against the kitchen counter several times to get rid of any large air bubbles.
+Pour batter into an unprepared tube pan.
+Tap pan against the kitchen countertop several times to get rid of any large air bubbles.
 Smooth top with an offset spatula.

-Bake for 25 to 30 minutes or until a wooden skewer inserted in the center of cake comes out clean.
+Bake for 30 to 35 minutes or until a wooden skewer inserted in the center of cake comes out clean.
 If you are like me who use a small-capacity oven or would like a more golden crust, please follow the instructions at the beginning of the blog post.
-Every oven is different so adjust baking time accordingly).
-Drop cake pan on the kitchen counter at a distance upon removal from the oven.
+Every oven is different so adjust baking time accordingly.
+Drop cake pan on the kitchen countertop at a distance upon removal from the oven.
 This will release any gas trapped in the cake cells and minimize shrinkage.
-Invert pan and cool on a wire rack.
-Unmold cake and serve.
+Invert pan on a wire rack to cool completely before unmolding.